 After confirming the physical aspects, it’s time to verify that the network configuration is correct:

-• IP Configuration: Use commands like ifconfig or ip addr (for Linux) and ipconfig (for Windows) to check the IP address assigned to ETH1.
-Ensure that there are no conflicts and that the IP address falls within the correct subnet.
+(for Windows) to check the IP address assigned to ETH1.
+Ensure that there are no conflicts and that the IP address falls within the correct subnet. - Routing Tables: Verify the network routing tables to ensure that the packets intended for ETH1 are being routed correctly.
+Commands like

-• VLAN Configuration: If using VLANs, double-check that the correct VLAN ID is assigned to ETH1 and that the switch is configured to allow traffic on that VLAN.
+(Windows) can help. - VLAN Configuration: If using VLANs, double-check that the correct VLAN ID is assigned to ETH1 and that the switch is configured to allow traffic on that VLAN.

 3. Diagnose Software Issues